hl7dk/kl-gateway-prevention/input/pagecontent/StructureDefinition-klgateway-119-encounter-intro.md

 * Sessions where the citizens visit municipality facilities e.g. for training og cooking class have the code "AMB" ambulatory.
 * For telehealth/telecare encounters, where the patient is contacted by telephone, by teleconference or e-mail, the code is 'VR' virtual.

-All encounters should be related to the ServiceRequest (request for prevention/health promotion according to §119 in the health act), so that it may be tracked which request resulted in what activities.
+Encounters may be related to the ServiceRequest (request for prevention/health promotion according to §119 in the health act), so that it may be tracked which request resulted in what activities.
 Use Encounter.basedOn.

-An encounter may only be related to one ServiceRequest.
-If a second (updated) request is recieved to replace an existing one, while a citizen already recieves prevention/health promotion, Encounter.basedOn should point to the new service request.
+Encounters can also be related to the CarePlan on which they are a delivery.
+Use Encounter.extension[basedOnCarePlan].

 The time of the encounter is documented in Encounter.period.start, and it is mandatory.
 The endtime is not mandatory.